DBCDK/recommender-feedback/README.md

 ## Caveats

-- After adding new packages with `npm install --save newpackage`, you have to run `npm run postinstall` to re-establish the symbolic links in `node_modules`.
+- After adding new packages with `npm install --save newpackage`, you have to `npm run postinstall` to re-establish the symbolic links in `node_modules`.
+- In development mode, the `PORT` of the backend service needs to agree with the `proxy` setting in [`package.json`](package.json).

 ----